slothman3878/eth-recurring-payments/readme.md

 The key word here is **promise**.

+> A transaction can only be scheduled if the preceding transaction is completed.

 ## Solution

-A transaction can only be scheduled if the preceding transaction is completed.
+A smart contract wallet that allows subscriptions.